Ocelot-Social-Community/Ocelot-Social/cypress/features.md

 # Network Specification

-Human Connection is a nonprofit social, action and knowledge network that connects information to action and promotes positive local and global change in all areas of life.
+ocelot.social is free and open-source social network code that connects information to action and promotes positive local and global change in all areas of life.

 * **Social**: Interact with other people not just by commenting their posts, but by providing **Pro & Contra** arguments, give a **Versus** or ask them by integrated **Chat** or **Let's Talk**
 * **Knowledge**: Read articles about interesting topics and find related posts in the **More Info** tab or by **Filtering** based on **Categories** and **Tagging** or by using the **Fulltext Search**.